 - 1. Identify common chemical compounds found in everyday products. - 2.
 Impart knowledge of Chemistry and related sciences. - 3.
-Describe the significance of pH in household applications and environmental impact. - 4.
+Describe the significant applications f chemistry and environmental impact. - 4.
 Develop scientific attitude to make the students open minded, critical and curious. - 5.
 Examine chemical processes in household products and their impact on health and the environment.